premchander-revature/interviewquestions/Java8_IS/Java8_Int_Spe.md

 <blockquote>

 - Compilation fails with error saying conflicting method.
-- Compile-time error: The default method displayDefaultMethod() inherited from DemoInterfaceA conflicts with another method inherited from DemoInterfaceB
+- *** Compile-time error ***: The default method `displayDefaultMethod()` inherited from DemoInterfaceA conflicts with another method inherited from DemoInterfaceB
-- To overcome this error, override this conflicting method and provide new implementation or invoke default method’s implementation using super keyword
+- To overcome this error, override this conflicting method and provide new implementation or invoke default method’s implementation using `super` keyword

 </blockquote>
 </details>

 ---

-24. How can we resolve ambiguity problem in Java 8 while implementing multiple Interfaces ?
+24. How can we resolve ambiguity problem in Java 8 while implementing multiple interfaces ?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

 To resolve ambiguity problem in Java 8, override the conflicting method.
-Now, if we want to invoke default method from any of the interfaces then call using super keyword For example, <interfaceName>.super.<defaultMethodName>
+Now, if we want to invoke default method from any of the interfaces then call using super keyword
+For example,` \<interfaceName\>.super.\<defaultMethodName\>`

 </blockquote>
 </details>

 ---

-25. What is the purpose of join() method introduced in Java 8 ?
+25. What is the purpose of `joining()` method introduced in Java 8 ?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-Java 8 added overloaded static join methods that join multiple strings into a single string.
+The `joining()` method of the Collectors class in Java 8 returns a Collector that concatenates the input elements into a String, in encounter order.

+    public class Demo {
+        public static void main(String[] args) {
+            List<Character> list = Arrays.asList('D', 'e', 'm', 'o');
+            String str = list.stream().map(String::valueOf).collect(Collectors.joining());
+            System.out.println("Concatenated = "+str);
+        }
+    }

+*** Output ***

+Concatenated = Demo

 </blockquote>
 </details>

 ---

-26. What is the use of the String::ValueOf expression in Java 8?
+26. What is the use of the `String::ValueOf` expression in Java 8?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-String::ValueOf is a simple static method referencing the valueOf method, belonging to the class ‘String.’
+`String::ValueOf` is a simple static method referencing the valueOf method, belonging to the class
+*** ‘String’ ***

 </blockquote>
 </details>